 Suit up for summer year-round—at least for your eyes.
 Spending long hours in the sun has been linked to cataracts, growths on the eye (which can be cancerous), and macular degeneration, to name a few.
 Look for sunglasses that filter 99 to 100 percent of UV light.

 Computer use and prolonged reading cause your blinking rate to reduce to less than half its normal rate, which can cause uncomfortable dryness and eye strain.
 Try positioning the screen so you look at it with a slight downward gaze while taking regular breaks to look away.
 And don’t forget to blink—even put a note on the screen as a reminder if you have to!

 To care for your lenses (and eyes), wash your hands before touching them, clean them with a proper lens solution (not water or saline solution) and dispose of them at the proper time indicated by your doctor.
-Don’t sleep in your contacts, even if they are approved for overnight use and consider taking them out when you get home from work.
+Don’t sleep in your contacts, even if they are approved for overnight use, and consider taking them out when you get home from work.
 And don’t forget about your lens cases!
-They should be cleaned, air-dried and replaced on a regular basis.
+Contact lenses should be cleaned, air-dried, and replaced on a regular basis.